Amen! Thank you so much for those encouraging words. Blessings and Peace!

 “Don’t brag about your wisdom or strength or wealth.
 If you feel you must brag, then have enough sense to brag about worshiping me, the Lord.
 What I like best is showing kindness, justice, and mercy To everyone on earth.”
 (Jeremiah 9:23,24)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 August 21.

 ALSO ON THIS DAY

-1552 – The trial for Juan Gil (Doctor Egidio), founder of a Protestant community at Seville, ends.
+1552 – The trial for Juan Gil (Doctor Egidio), founder of a Protestant community at Seville, ended.
 He preached to the Santa Clara nuns on the uselessness of external works, rejected prayer to saints, and regarded image-reverence as idolatry.
-He is commanded to publicly recant some propositions, is sentenced to a year of confinement, and forbidden to leave Spain.
-He is also told that for a year after his release that he may not celebrate mass, is suspended from preaching, confessing, and participating in debates for ten years.
+He was commanded to publicly recant some propositions, is sentenced to a year of confinement, and forbidden to leave Spain.
+He was also told that for a year after his release he could not celebrate mass, is suspended from preaching, confessing, and participating in debates for ten years.

-1815 – Joseph Mohr is ordained a priest in the Roman Catholic Church.
-He writes the beloved Christmas carol “Silent Night.”
+1815 – Joseph Mohr was ordained a priest in the Roman Catholic Church.
+He wrote the beloved Christmas carol “Silent Night.”